Linaro/lava/doc/v2/first-installation.rst

 You can choose whether the master has devices configured locally or only uses devices via one or more workers.
-Once you are happy with that install, think about adding workers - one at a time.
+Once you are happy with that installation, think about adding workers - one at a time.

 * Configure ``lava-master`` to use the ``--encrypt`` option if the master is to have any workers on remote networks.